 Flow Rate Calculation In Plastic Extrusion Machine

 In an ordinary plastic injection machine, flow is take place as ‘drag flow’.
-But there is an also ‘back pressure flow’ which is because the back pressure that is the increase in pressure from feed section to metering section.
+But there is also ‘backpressure flow’ which is because of the backpressure that is the increase in pressure from the feed section to the metering section.
 You can use the calculator below;

 Flow Rate Of Polymer Melt Calculator

-The use of calculator above to calculate the flow rate inside plastic extrusion machine is very basic.
-You just need to enter required parameters inside the brackets, then click on ‘Calculate!’ the see ‘Flow Rate’.
-If you want to do another calculation, you just need to click on ‘Reset’ button then re-enter the values.
+The use of the calculator above to calculate the flow rate inside a plastic extrusion machine is very basic.
+You just need to enter the required parameters inside the brackets, then click on ‘Calculate!’ the see ‘Flow Rate’.
+If you want to do another calculation, you just need to click on the ‘Reset’ button then re-enter the values.

 The explanations of parameters inside calculator;

-- D: Its the inside diameter of barrel which is an also the diameter of screw.
-The unit must ne meter in SI or in. in US Customary.
+- D: It’s the inside diameter of the barrel which is also the diameter of the screw.
+The unit must be a meter in SI or US Customary.

-- dc: The distance between the barrel wall and the screw body, as you can see at the illustration at calculator.
-The unit must be meter or in.
+- dc: The distance between the barrel wall and the screw body, as you can see in the illustration at calculator.
+The unit must be a meter or in.

-- N: Its the rotational speed of screw that has the unit of rev/s.
+- N: It’s the rotational speed of the screw that has the unit of rev/s.

-- θ: The angle of screws which is implied as ‘A’ at above illustration.
-Enter a angle value in degrees.
+- θ: The angle of screws which is implied as ‘A’ in the above illustration.
+Enter an angle value in degrees.

 - L: Length of the screw of screw section.
-Unit is same with others.
+The unit is the same as others.

-- η: Its the viscosity of polymer melt inside the barrel.
-The unit os viscosity in SI units N-s/m2 and in US Customary lb-sec/in2.
+- η: It’s the viscosity of polymer melt inside the barrel.
+The unit os viscosity in SI units N-s/m2 and US Customary lb-sec/in2.

-If you enter the parameters in the unit set that described above into calculator, you will have the flow rate in the SI units m3/s and in US Customary in3/sec.
+If you enter the parameters in the unit set that described above into the calculator, you will have the flow rate in the SI units m3/s and US Customary in3/sec.

-As you see that there are bunch of parameters to obtain flow rate inside plastic extrusion machine.
-For a typical machine, some of these parameters are not changed but some of parameters can be changed or optimized.
-Back pressure, rotational speed and melt viscosity are the optimizable parameters, that you can make optimizations upon them to obtain required flow rate inside plastic injection machine.
+As you see that there are a bunch of parameters to obtain flow rate inside a plastic extrusion machine.
+For a typical machine, some of these parameters are not changed but some parameters can be changed or optimized.
+Backpressure, rotational speed, and melt viscosity are the optimizable parameters, that you can make optimizations upon them to obtain the required flow rate inside a plastic injection machine.

-If there is no back pressure inside the barrel, the flow rate will the maximum value.
-If the back pressure is high enough to make the flow rate of melt flow 0 inside the barrel, this is the maximum back pressure inside barrel.
-Knowing the maximum pressure is very important at which pressure the flow stop inside plastic injection machine.
-By using same parameters at above calculator, you can calculate the back pressure;
+If there is no backpressure inside the barrel, the flow rate will be the maximum value.
+If the backpressure is high enough to make the flow rate of melt flow 0 inside the barrel, this is the maximum backpressure inside the barrel.
+Knowing the maximum pressure is very important at which pressure the flow stop inside the plastic injection machine.
+By using the same parameters at the above calculator, you can calculate the back pressure;

 Maximum Back Pressure Calculator

-The maximum back pressure and the maximum flow rates define the extreme points of a typical plastic injection machine.
-The required flow rate and the back pressure for a die cross section is calculated by using die characteristics.
-If you select a flow rate which must be below the maximum flow rate for a specific die cross section, you can obtain the back pressure value of this cross section by multiplying the flow rate with die characteristic value.
-Die characteristics change according to the shape of die cross sections.
+The maximum backpressure and the maximum flow rates define the extreme points of a typical plastic injection machine.
+The required flow rate and the backpressure for a die cross-section are calculated by using die characteristics.
+If you select a flow rate that must be below the maximum flow rate for a specific die cross-section, you can obtain the backpressure value of this cross-section by multiplying the flow rate with the die characteristic value.
+Die characteristics change according to the shape of die cross-sections.

-This article can be a very good assistant for designer or engineers to design a plastic extrusion process for a plastic extruded product.
+This article can be a very good assistant for designers or engineers to design a plastic extrusion process for a plastic extruded product.

-Mechanical Base does not accept any responsibilities of the calculations done its calculators.
+Mechanical Base does not accept any responsibilities for the calculations done by its calculators.
 A good engineer must be about the results of the calculations if they are sensible or not in real applications.

-You can use MB-Unit Converter tool to convert your units between different sets of unit systems.
+You can use the MB-Unit Converter tool to convert your units between different sets of unit systems.

-Do not forget to leave your comments and questions about the plastic extrusion machines and features of them below.
+Do not forget to leave your comments and questions about the plastic extrusion machines and their features below.

 Your precious feedbacks are very important for us.